Ice Melt Alternatives

-- Sand – Many municipalities are using sand instead of or mixed with road salt, and it does provide decent grip on ice.
+- Sand – Many municipalities are using sand instead of or mixed with road salt, and it does provide a decent grip on ice.
 However, when used for residential purposes, it is hard on pet paws.
 Tracked inside, sand will mar any flooring surface quickly.
 Sand, after all, is the main ingredient in sandpaper.

 - Heated mats – These pricey devices plug into a 110-volt outlet or a car’s 12-volt socket.
 They’re great for small areas like the front stoop or in front of car tires, but if you try to clear an entire driveway with one, the job will be done about the time the next storm comes through or the spring thaw arrives.

-- Kitty litter – This product does a fantastic job of absorbing moisture, but it’s too soft to grip ice, and it becomes very slick when wet.
+- Kitty litter – This product does a fantastic job of absorbing moisture, but it’s too soft to grip the ice, and it becomes very slick when wet.

 - Coffee grounds and ashes – Both provide minimal gripping power on ice, and most of us have neither material in abundance unless we’re drinking way too much coffee or polluting the air with wood smoke.

-- Potassium acetate, urea fertilizer and softener salt – In short, they are all poisonous to you, your pets and the planet in the concentrated amounts needed to melt ice.
+- Potassium acetate, urea fertilizer, and softener salt – In short, they are all poisonous to you, your pets, and the planet in the concentrated amounts needed to melt ice.

 Effective and Safe Ice Melt Alternatives